 Page 1 of 1

-Most organizations believe they have a workload problem.
+Most organizations do not have a workload problem.

 A